gandos21/PocketSmith/README.md

 # PocketSmith
-Desktop program to review and approve transactions in PocketSmith
+Desktop program to review and approve PocketSmith transactions

 Developed with Python 3.7